Welcome to the LibGuide on citing and documenting resources. In this guide you will learn:

 We encourage you to make use of the Writing Associates at the Center for Student Success and Engagement to help you with specific writing questions.

-The library does not endorse any specific citation tools but below are some options you may want to try.
-Remember that citation tools can often make mistakes and you should check your citations thoroughly before handing in your paper.
+Below are some options for citation tools you may want to try.
+Remember that these tools can often make mistakes and you should check your citations thoroughly before handing in your paper.

 In addition you will find citation links in many of the library's databases.
 The Perdue OWL site is also a great place to find citation examples and rules.